Blackwood (SA)

 An assessment of population growth drivers in Blackwood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Blackwood (SA) is estimated at around 4510 as of Feb 2026.
-This reflects an increase of 244 people since the 2021 Census, which reported a population of 4266 people.
-The change is inferred from the resident population of 4492, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1078 persons per square kilometer.
-Blackwood's growth of 5.7% since the 2021 census exceeded the SA3 area's growth of 5%.
-Population growth was primarily driven by overseas migration, contributing approximately 55% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Blackwood (SA) is around 4,381.
+This figure reflects an increase of 115 people since the 2021 Census, which reported a population of 4,266.
+The change is inferred from AreaSearch's estimation of the resident population at 4,377 following examination of the latest ERP data release by the ABS in June 2025 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,048 persons per square kilometer.
+Since the census, Blackwood's population has grown by 2.7%, positioning it within 2.9 percentage points of the SA3 area (5.6%).
+Population growth for the area was primarily driven by overseas migration, contributing approximately 55% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Projecting forward, an above median population growth is expected for statistical areas analysed by AreaSearch.
-The suburb of Blackwood (SA) is projected to grow by 683 persons to 2041, reflecting a gain of 15.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
+Looking ahead, demographic trends suggest an above median population growth for statistical areas analysed by AreaSearch.
+The suburb of Blackwood is projected to grow by 591 persons to 2041, reflecting a gain of 13.4% in total over the 16 years.

 Frequently Asked Questions - Population